graevy/graevy.github.io/content/posts/roms.md

 - Go to settings -> About phone
 - Tap the build number button like 8 times (I'm not trolling you) to unlock developer options
 - Go to developer options (under `system` settings) and see if there's an `OEM unlocking` toggle.
-- While you're here, enable USB debugging.
-Also, change the `animation scale`s to 0.5x, thank me later
+- While you're here, enable USB debugging

 If it's an easy toggle, great.
 If it's greyed-out, you typically have to get an unlock code from your phone manufacturer and insert it via fastboot (this is as annoying as it sounds).
 If it's not there, you probably can't root the phone.
 Go to [xda-developers](https://xda-developers.com), find your phone subforum, and see if anyone has posted about rooting it.
 In ye olden days (a decade ago, when I first started rooting my phones), you typically had to use some privilege-escalation linux kernel vulnerability to unlock a bootloader, and if your phone is old enough, this is doable, good luck.